cym13/ropeme/writeup.rst

     $ perl -e 'print "A"x512' | ./ropeme admin42
       Segmentation fault      (core dumped) | ./ropeme admin42

 Oh!
-This smells the buffer overflow!
+This smells like a buffer overflow!
 To know where exactly we overwrite the instruction pointer (eip) I'll use a De Bruijn sequence (I could guess but this is faster).
 This is done using radare2 tools.

 Here ragg2 will generate a 500-bytes long sequence with no repetitions as hexadecimal values, rax2 will convert it into ascii values, and we put it in